 The “increased sophistication of the attackers and the attack types.”

 The motivation behind these attacks is not always clear.
 Certainly there is a monetary incentive.
-Forged identities are one of many commodities for sale on the so-called Dark Web.
-Medical records, in particular, are attractive to criminals—they can access a patient’s name, DOB, Social Security and insurance numbers, and even financial information all in one place.
-“Credit cards can be, say, five dollars or more where PHI records can go from $20 say up to—we’ve even seen $60 or $70,” said Jim Trainor, the FBI’s deputy assistant director.
+Forged identities are one of many commodities for sale on the dark web.
+Medical records, in particular, are attractive to criminals—they can access a patient’s name, DOB, social security and insurance numbers, and even financial information all in one place.
+“Credit cards can be, say, five dollars or more where PHI records can go from $20 say up to—we’ve even seen $60 or $70,” said Jim Trainor, the FBI’s former deputy assistant director.
 In fact, criminal attacks on medical records are up 125 percent since 2010 and are the new leading cause of data breach in healthcare, the Fifth Annual Benchmark Study on Privacy & Security of Healthcare Data by Ponemon Institute shows.